justinmacp/dp_db/README.md

 This project allows you to grant data analysts access to your data without revealing information on any individual in your dataset by implementing differential privacy: https://en.wikipedia.org/wiki/Differential_privacy

-In short it allows for data analysis, where answers to a query are indistinguishable from one another whether a particular individual's data is contained in the dataset or not
+In short, it allows for data analysis, where answers to a query are indistinguishable from one another whether a particular individual's data is contained in the dataset or not

 # Setup with sample database